 The kernel process of the Collocating Local Volatility (CLV) model [1] defines the forward skew dynamics of the model.
 Although the Ornstein-Uhlenbeck process has some nice analytical features it offers sometimes too little control over the forward skew dynamics.
 The square root process

 is a promising kernel to get more control over the forward skew.
 First, exact sampling is pretty easy for the square root process.
-The probability density function of given
+The probability density function of \nu_t given \nu_0 is

-where denotes the noncentral chi-squared distribution with
+where \chi_d^{'2} denotes the noncentral chi-squared distribution with

 degrees of freedom and the noncentrality parameter